Luka967/item-cam-2/README.md

 - Fluids in general - fluid wagons, pumps
 - Crafting machines with recipes that have only fluid output
 - Non-SA satellite's Space science pack output
-- Loaders, linked belts, other modded content as time goes
+- Loaders, linked belts, other modded content interactions as time goes